-As a non-party to the convention, the United States cannot participate as a member of the commission; it cannot submit a claim under Article 76.
-Over the years, however, it has submitted observations on submissions made by other states, requesting that those observations be made available online and to the commission.
+Over the years, the United States has submitted observations on submissions to the commission made by other states, requesting that those observations be made available online and to the commission.
 In addition, since 2001, the United States has gathered and analyzed data to determine the outer limits of its extended continental shelf.
-Starting in 2007, this effort became the Extended Continental Shelf Project, directed by an interagency task force under the lead of the Department of State.
+Starting in 2007, this effort became the Extended Continental Shelf Project.